Gastric Banding Surgery in New Jersey | Top Bariatric Surgeons

-What to Expect after the Gastric Banding Procedure:
+What to Expect after the Gastric Banding Procedure?

 Recovery times can vary between patients, depending on the procedure and the patient’s general health.
 As a rule of thumb, however, the less invasive nature of the gastric lap-banding procedure lends itself to a reduced recovery time.
 Our physicians will advise you on when you can return to normal activity.
-Gastric Banding patients can usually see a loss of over 50 percent of their excess body weight, and most patients have reported that Type 2 diabetes, high blood pressure and cholesterol issues have be improved or resolved.
+Gastric Banding patients usually see a loss of up to 50 percent of their excess body weight, and most patients have reported that Type 2 diabetes, high blood pressure and cholesterol issues have improved or resolved.

 Considerations and Risks of Gastric Banding: